BWindey/WiTUI/README.md

 selected in the table.

 Note that the displayed output will be "read-only".
-There are currently no plans to make input-text-fields.
+There currently is no way to input text yet, though I'd like to implement that.

 Also note that any violations against the rules laid out here, or malformed strings, will result in the program aborting.